Direct-To-Plate Photopolymer Gravure workshop on Vancouver Island

 Gallery of Direct to Plate prints here.

-There is something uniquely soulful about gravure prints.
-It is still a form of alchemy pressing ink into paper.
-And because the plate has an emulsion of photopolymers you can go beyond transferring only your photographic digital file to the plate.
-You can let DTP open a whole world of mark making and composition that will take your work new places, places that classic gravure never will.
+The Soulful Print is how many refer to DTP (Direct-to-Plate) prints.
+There is something uniquely emotive about DTP gravure prints, a form of alchemy achieved by crushing ink into paper.
+And because the plate has an emulsion of photopolymers, you can go beyond transferring only your photographic images to the plate.
+You can let DTP open a whole world of mark-making and composition, allowing you to take your work to new places.
+The remarkable advantages of DTP prints have captured the admiration of critics, curators, exhibit judges, and collectors alike.

 North Saanich is a lovely small town associated with Victoria.
 If coming from off island, it is but minutes from Swartz Bay, Sidney or Victoria Ferry Terminals and even closer to Victoria International Airport (YYJ).
 Beautiful area with access to Saanich Inlet on one side and the San Juan Island on the other.